The computed value of a CSS property is computed from the specified value by:

 em units or percentages) to absolute values.

 For example, if an element has specified values

 32px (double the font size).

 However, for some properties (those where percentages are relative to something that may require layout to determine, such as

 top), percentage specified values turn into percentage computed values.
 Additionally, unitless numbers specified on the

 line-height property become the computed value, as specified.
-These relative values that remain in the computed value become absolute when the used value is determined.
+These relative values that remain in the computed value become absolute when the

 |CSS Level 2 (Revision 1)